bilykb/lotide/README.md

 * a function that accepts a string of characters.
 It then returns an object with a tally of characters

 [letterPositions.js](https://github.com/bilykb/lotide/blob/master/letterPositions.js)
 * a function that accepts a string of characters.
-It then returns an object with an array for each character present
+It then returns an object with an array for the index of each character present

 [findByKeyValue.js](https://github.com/bilykb/lotide/blob/master/findByKeyValue.js)
- * a function an searches for a key on an object where its value matches a given value
+ * a function that searches for a key in an object

 [eqObjects.js](https://github.com/bilykb/lotide/blob/master/eqObjects.js)
 * a function which compares two objects to see if they are similar